Unlearning Backdoor Attacks for LLMs with Weak-to-Strong Knowledge Distillation: Backdoor Unlearning

 Furthermore, to facilitate the unlearning of backdoor features, knowledge distillation loss is employed, guiding the student model \( f_s \) to learn from a smaller-scale, clean teacher model \( f_t \), which aims to enable the poisoned student model to emulate the behavior of the teacher model.
 Specifically, we minimize the Kullback-Leibler (KL) divergence~\citep{huang2022knowledge} between the output logits of the teacher and student models:

-where \( z_t \) and \( z_s \) respectively represent the logits output by the clean teacher model and the poisoned student model; $T$ stands for the temperature scaling factor.
+where \( z_t \) and \( z_s \) respectively represent the logits output by the teacher model and the student model; $T$ stands for the temperature scaling factor.

 {\bf Feature Alignment Unlearning } To facilitate the transfer of correct features from the clean teacher model to the poisoned student model and promote the unlearning of backdoor features, we introduce the feature alignment loss.
-This involves minimizing the Euclidean distance~\citep{Wu2020short,wu2022mitigating,wu2024topmost,wu2024traco} between the feature vectors of the teacher and student models~\citep{zhao2024weak}:

-where $h_s$ and $h_t$ correspond to the final hidden states of the clean student and poisoned teacher models, respectively.
+This involves minimizing the Euclidean distance~\citep{li2020knowledge} between the feature vectors of the teacher and student models: where $h_t$ and $h_s$ respectively denote the final hidden states of the teacher and student model.
 By employing knowledge distillation and feature alignment, the poisoned student model is encouraged to forget backdoor features while only updating a minimal number of model parameters, achieving Objective \ref{obj:2}.

-{\bf Overall Training } The optimization objective for the student model is formally defined as the minimization of a composite loss function, which encompasses cross-entropy, knowledge distillation, and feature alignment losses~\citep{zhao2024weak}:
+{\bf Overall Training } Formally, the optimization objective for the student model is defined as minimizing a composite loss function that integrates cross-entropy, knowledge distillation, and feature alignment losses: where the loss function $l$ is: